C4ptainCrunch/thesis/source/index.rst

 For both divergent and convergent games, search algorithms can compute the game value for positions near the end of a game.
-However, for divergent games the number of endgame positions is so big that enumerating all of them is computationally impossible (except for trivial games like Tic-Tac-Toe).
+However, for divergent games the number of endgame positions is so big that enumerating them all is computationally impossible (except for trivial games like Tic-Tac-Toe).
 However, for convergent games, the number of positions near the end of the game is small.
 Usually small enough to traverse them all, and collect their game values in a database, a so called endgame database.